-- 5. Install new sealing washer and o-ring on the drain plug.
-The sealing surfaces on drain plug and engine should be clean and free of burrs, nicks or scratches. - 6.
-Reinstall the drain plug.
-Torque to Specification.
-If sidestand bumper bracket was removed, reinstall.
-Torque fastener to specification.
+- 4. Remove the drain plugs.
+Allow the oil to drain completely. - Install new sealing washers on the drain plugs.
+The sealing surfaces on drain plugs and engine should be clean and free of burrs, nicks or scratches.

+6. Reinstall the drain plugs.
+Torque to specifications.

 Drain Plug: 15 ft. lbs.
-(20 Nm)Bracket fastener: 84 in-lbs (9.5 Nm)
+(20 Nm).